 Finally, the vagueness of the legislation will have a significant chilling effect on protected speech.
-This bill does not call for mere expulsion from school or even allow for civil damages against the speaker.
-It provides criminal sanctions of up to six months in jail for a single violation and mandatory year in prison for a third.
 Speakers have little guidance to determine what speech is protected and what is subject to prosecution and must either risk a criminal prosecution or self-censor their speech.
 See Baggett v.
 Bullitt, 370 U.S. 360 (1964).